Welcome to today's edition of the Rush 24-7 podcast.

 It confers all kinds of rights on illegal aliens.

-It's gonna make it very, very hard to enforce any of this.
+It's going to make it very, very hard to enforce any of this.

 It was written by lawyers.

-I'm convinced this legislation's been written by lawyers who do this work day in and day out, who litigate on behalf of illegals and seek to change even the most arcane rules uh to their to their advantage.
+I'm convinced this legislation has been written by lawyers who do this work day in and day out, who litigate on behalf of illegals and seek to change even the most arcane rules to their advantage.

 They don't care whether it's illegal or legal immigration.

-What they did was vote in uh in favor of changing our society so as to massively empower the federal government.
+What they did was vote in favor of changing our society so as to massively empower the federal government.

 The federal government will have far more control over wages than before.

-Entitlement programs are going to have to expand in order to um uh accommodate all these new arrivals and their children.
+Entitlement programs are going to have to expand in order to accommodate all these new arrivals and their children.

-Taxes are gonna have to go up in order to pay for all this.
+Taxes are going to have to go up in order to pay for all this.

-Wealth will be redistributed from the uh from the middle class to a new class of poor that we are welcoming in here, as Senator McCain has so excitedly said in his press conference yesterday.
+Wealth will be redistributed from the middle class to a new class of poor that we are welcoming in here, as Senator McCain has so excitedly said in his press conference yesterday.

 That is exactly what this is about.